An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 How long will a solar battery last during a blackout?

 A single 13.5 kWh battery running only critical loads—fridge, lights, and WiFi—typically lasts 16–24 hours.
-The “secret weapon” is the sun: if it’s a sunny day, your panels will recharge the battery while it’s powering your home, potentially allowing you to stay powered indefinitely throughout the outage.
+The “secret weapon” is the sun: if it’s a sunny day, your panels will recharge the battery while it’s powering your home, potentially allowing extended operation throughout the outage.

 Do solar panels work during blackout if I go off-grid completely?